 We specialize in:

-- Custom aluminum PCB fabrication
+- Custom aluminum PCB fabrication built to exact application requirements

-- LED and power electronics applications
+- LED lighting and power electronics applications requiring advanced thermal management

-- Precision dielectric and copper layering
+- Precision dielectric control and copper layering for consistent performance

-- Multiple aluminum thickness options
+- Multiple aluminum thickness options to support structural and thermal needs

-- Prototype to high-volume production
+- Prototype through high-volume production with scalable processes

-- Competitive pricing with quality assurance
+- Competitive pricing supported by strict quality assurance and inspection standards

 Available Surface Finishes